thanhdt-vietmap/vietmap-compose/lib/vietmap-compose/MODULE.md

 The primary entry point for VietMap Compose.

-# Package dev.sargunv.maplibrecompose.compose
+# Package dev.sargunv.vietmapcompose.compose

 The main Composable to instantiate a map, and related utilities.

-# Package dev.sargunv.maplibrecompose.compose.layer
+# Package dev.sargunv.vietmapcompose.compose.layer

 Composables and related utilities to add layers to the map.

-# Package dev.sargunv.maplibrecompose.compose.source
+# Package dev.sargunv.vietmapcompose.compose.source

 Composables and related utilities to add sources to the map.